monicaecastillo/lakehousepractice/README.md

 - **Format**: Semi-structured (JSON)
 - **Use**: Predictive maintenance, performance optimization, vehicle health monitoring.

+### PDF Documents

+Apart from the structured and semi-structured datasets, this project also incorporates a range of PDF documents.
+These include:

+1. **Technical Specifications Sheets**: Detailed specs for each EcoRide EV model.
+2. **Vehicle Comparison Brochure**: Comparative analyses of different EcoRide EV models, highlighting their features and benefits.
+3. **Maintenance Tips Sheets**: Guides and tips for maintaining the health and performance of EcoRide EVs.

+These PDFs serve as a rich source of information for a Large Language Model (LLM) application, enabling it to provide detailed responses based on extensive product knowledge.

 Each dataset is synthetically generated to simulate real-world scenarios, showcasing the capabilities of a data lakehouse in handling diverse data types and formats.

 ## Installation